 Presidential Claim to Fame

-In 2014, the former President of the United States, Bill Clinton, visited the Shinola factory and subsequently bought 14 watches.
+In 2014, the former President of the United States, Bill Clinton, visited the Shinola factory and bought 14 watches.
 Later in 2016, Shinola’s fame grew when the news broke about another former President, Barack Obama, sporting this American brand.
-More so, President Obama also gifted the then Prime Minister of the United Kingdom, David Cameron, with a custom made Shinola men’s watch with the Presidential seal.
+President Obama also gifted the then Prime Minister of the United Kingdom, David Cameron, with a custom-made Shinola men’s watch with the Presidential seal.

 Master of All Trades

 In addition to making a name as fashion and luxury watchmakers, Shinola is also popular for its watch strap production and collection.
 Furthermore, you can pick from a range of leather, nylon, stainless steel, rubber, and alligator straps.
-Over the years, Shinola mastered the art of making leather goods.
-They are produced in-house by highly trained and skilled craftsmen.
+Over the years, Shinola mastered making leather goods, and they are produced in-house by highly trained and skilled artisans.

-Making 500 straps a day, Shinola prides itself on the precision and attention to detail.
-The process of making watch straps go through two to three layers of painting, polishing using state of the art technology and finishing with hand painting techniques ensure each strap maintains the same level of craftsmanship and beauty of the industry.
+Making 500 straps a day, Shinola prides itself on precision and attention to detail.
+Making watch straps go through two to three layers of painting, polishing using state of the art technology, and finishing with hand painting techniques ensure each strap maintains the same level of craftsmanship and beauty of the industry.

 Shinola Watch Collections

-Between 2011 to now, Shinola has produced a wide range of watches that are suitable for all ages and styles.
-Keeping the craftsmanship and technical know-how intact, Shinola has ventured into modern designs and upgraded technology, while also keeping the traditional values alive.
+Between 2011 and now, Shinola has produced a wide range of suitable watches for all ages and styles.
+Shinola has ventured into modern designs and upgraded technology while keeping the traditional values alive and keeping the craftsmanship and technical know-how intact.
 Once you discover the type of watch best suited for you, visit the Shinola website, for it offers you a wide range of collections.
 Here is a quick look at Shinola’s featured collections.

 The Runwell Automatic Collection

-For watch collectors who genuinely appreciate automatic timepieces for its craftsmanship, this collection is a true testament to the engineers of the automatic watch movement of the 1770s.
-Priced at an average of $1200, the collection comes in different straps and dial sizes.
+For watch collectors who genuinely appreciate automatic timepieces for their craftsmanship, this collection is a true testament to the engineers of the automatic watch movement of the 1770s.

 Monster Automatic Series

 One for the water lovers and divers – the Shinola Monster Automatic Series is a trusted tool for underwater use.
-The series offers four main timepieces perfect for deep-water exploration without having to worry about water getting into the timepiece.
+The series offers four main timepieces perfect for deep-water exploration without worrying about water getting into the timepiece.
 The essence of the Monster Automatic Series keeps in mind the needs of divers and deep-water explorers.
-Therefore, following extensive research and development, these four timepieces were officially released under this Series.
+Therefore, following extensive research and development, Shinola officially released these four timepieces under this Series.